Here we have it – Finding Poland’s first book review. Classrooms and barrooms: An American in Poland – By David J. Jackson.

 “I like Łódź,” I said.

 The scene was set.
 A balding bartender with a stern “I dare you to try to order a beer” face.
 The bartender’s strikingly beautiful girlfriend sitting at the bar smoking cigarettes whilst nodding along to a rambling old Supertramp fan.
-A group of young men playing terrible music on the jukebox whilst swigging vodka.
-Finally, the icing on the cake.
-The owner – “a very fat man with a grey beard and blue suspenders” – walked in and put a gentle getting-to-know-you type question to David: “left wing or right wing?”
+A group of young men swigging vodka whilst playing terrible music on the jukebox.
+Finally, the icing on the cake – the owner.
+David describes him as “a very fat man with a grey beard and blue suspenders”.
+The author recalls how the owner put a gentle getting-to-know-you type question to him: “left wing or right wing?”

-David’s second visit to Kresowa opened his eyes to something I notice a lot in Poland – a beautiful woman cuddling up to a strong-looking bald guy.
-The baldy in Kresowa, to borrow David’s words, “looked like he wanted to kick someone’s ass – anyone would do.”
+David’s second visit to Kresowa opened his eyes to something I noticed a lot in Poland – a beautiful woman cuddling up to a strong-looking bald guy.
+This particular bald-guy-of-the-day “looked like he wanted to kick someone’s ass – anyone would do.”

-This American in Poland would go on to meet more odd characters, and the stories keep on coming in Classrooms and Barrooms, including this rib-tickling scene dominated by a small man with thinning hair and communist era eyeglasses:
+The odd characters and stories keep on coming in Classrooms and Barrooms.
+Here’s a rib-tickling scene dominated by a small man with thinning hair and communist era eyeglasses:

-I feel that David got the balance just right in his book.
-From the historical facts to the hilarious stories from Kresowa pub, and from the positive attitude to the sometimes harsh reality of life in Poland, David doesn’t cut any corners in Classrooms and Barrooms.
+I feel that David got the balance just right in Classrooms and Barrooms.
+From the historical facts to the hilarious stories in Kresowa, and from the positive attitude to the sometimes harsh reality of life in Poland, David doesn’t cut any corners in his book.

-David was raised in a family steeped in Polish-American traditions.
-For that reason, he went to Poland as a “sympathetic friend”, and he returned to the US as one as well.
+David grew up in a family steeped in Polish-American traditions.
+For that reason, he went to Poland as a “sympathetic friend”.
+He returned to the US as one as well.

 * Reviews of David’s book – click here